Ruwiki (Wikipedia fork): History

 On 24 May 2023, long-time Wikimedia RU director Vladimir Medeyko announced Ruwiki as a Russian fork of Wikipedia on the Russian technology website Habr.
 The Russian politician Anton Gorelkin stated that the new website would be hosted on Russian servers and managed by a Russian organization.
 Medeyko has stated that Ruwiki will follow Russian laws, but is independent of the Russian government.

 In late May 2023, Stanislav Kozlovsky, then executive director of Wikimedia RU, stated that "anyone can take Wikipedia content and use it, it's perfectly normal.
 It's not normal to use the authority of the director of Wikimedia RU for this purpose and to do it in secret for several years".

-On August 21, 2023, without further announcement, user registration was opened for everyone on Ruwiki.
+On 21 August 2023, without further announcement, user registration was opened for everyone on Ruwiki.

 At the end of November 2023, five new editions of Ruwiki were added: Bashkir, Mari, Sakha, Tatar and Chechen.

 In December 2023, Ruwiki signed a long-term cooperation agreement with the Museum of Moscow.

-On December 28, 2023, six new editions of Ruwiki were added: Altai, Tuvan, Mokshan, Udmurt, Chuvash and Erzyan.
+On 28 December 2023, six new editions of Ruwiki were added: Altai, Tuvan, Mokshan, Udmurt, Chuvash and Erzyan.

 In April 2024, Ruwiki launched new editions in Buryat, Veps, Ingush, Kalmyk, Komi, Permian Komi, Livvian-Karelian and Khakas languages with a total number of articles in the new sections exceeding 29 thousand, the website interface was improved and portals with materials for preparation for the Unified State Exam and Basic State Exam were launched.

 In August 2024, the Hill Mari language edition of Ruwiki was launched.

 In October 2024, the portal launched a mechanism for forming answers to questions based on the YandexGPT neural network trained on Ruwiki articles, providing the user with information, references to relevant source articles and articles for a more complete familiarization.
 During the same month, the materials from the Great Russian Encyclopedia were incorporated into the Ruwiki portal.

+In 2025, artificial intelligence-based services were added to Ruwiki, which began to be used to create new articles and update the content of existing ones.
+Ruwiki's creators cite the use of a neural network as a key advantage over competitors.
+Journalists from the publication Meduza note its uselessness: Ruwiki's neural network is incapable of providing precise answers, uses vague, evasive wording, and also broadcasts unverified or contradictory Kremlin propaganda theses.

+In December 2025, access to Ruwiki was added to the Sferum educational space, which operates in the Max (app).

+As of 1 January 2026, only verified editors can edit Ruwiki.

+As of 22 March 2026, it is not possible to edit Ruwiki freely.